propelling-coding/Void-gaming-tutorial/README.md

 # IMPORTANT!!!
-Esync does not seem to be configured on void (at least it wasn't for me), which leads to many games being unable to run.
-This is because it has been replaced by NTsync, which is now installed into the Linux kernel.
-However if NTsync is incompatible (or just fails), a fallback is necessary.
-To configure this, you must raise the vm.max_map_count, and the nofile limit.
+Esync was not configured on my system when I installed void, which lead to many of my games being unable to run.
+This is because it has been largely replaced by NTsync, which is now installed into the Linux kernel.
+However if NTsync is incompatible (or just fails), the system will try to fallback to esync (which will cause the game to crash if esync isn't configured).
+In order to set this up, you must raise the vm.max_map_count, and the nofile limit.

-Firstly, check if the nofile limit is sufficiently high by running
+Firstly, check if the nofile limit is already sufficiently high by running:

 ```shell
 ulimit -n
 ```
-If it is over 4096, this has already been configured
+If it is over 1000000, this has already been configured.

 Then, check virtual memory mappings:

 ```shell
 cat /proc/sys/vm/max_map_count
 ```
-If it is over 70000, this has already been completed.
-If not, you will need to raise these yourself.
+If it is sufficiently high (normally >200000) and the nofile limit has already been configured, esync has been setup already, and you can move on.
+Otherwise, you must raise these values for gaming on void to be smooth.

 **CAUTION:
 You will be editing files related to authentication.
 Double check everything you do (and even my instructions, because I could have written a typo).
 Proceed with ABSOLUTE caution.**